 Surviving family members usually have two claims that can be filed with the court.
 We talk about each of them below.

-The second claim, called the estate claim, permits the family of the decedent to recover for the pain and suffering of the decedent, any medical bills incurred before death, funeral expenses, and a few other items.
+The other claim, called the estate claim, permits the family of the decedent to recover for the pain and suffering of the decedent, any medical bills incurred before death, funeral expenses, and a few other items.
 In Georgia, any claim for punitive damages must also be brought by the estate.
 If the decedent had a will, then the administrator named in the will must bring the estate claim.
 If the decedent did not have a will, then Georgia’s laws of intestacy will determine who can bring the claim.
 See O.C.G.A.§ 53-2-1 et seq.

 The wrongful death statute sets out strict rules who can bring the claim.
 If the deceased left a surviving spouse, then the surviving spouse holds the authority to bring the claim—he or she is the only person who can bring it.
 If the deceased also left surviving children, then the surviving spouse must act as a representative of the children and share with the children any damages award that is received.
 (Note that while the surviving spouse must share the damages award, the spouse can never receive less than one-third of the recovery, no matter how many children there are.)
 If the deceased was divorced, then any surviving children of the deceased would hold the claim jointly.
 O.C.G.A § 51-4-2(d).